pzhaojohnson/rnacanvas.code/README.md

 # Console Interaction

-RNAcanvas Code can be interacted with using the web browser console.
+<b>RNAcanvas Code</b> can be interacted with using the web browser console.

 The web browser console can be opened with `Ctrl+Shift+J` (or `Cmd+Option+J` on Mac).